Ank61/simple-rag/server/readme.txt

                   - Splits sentences mid-way.
                   - Breaks important concepts across chunks.
-                  - Causes retrieval to miss semantic connections Better Chunking :
+                  - Causes retrieval to miss semantic connections
+                  - It helps preserve context and meaning across splits, which leads to better retrieval and LLM results.
+            Better Chunking :
                   - Sliding Window Chunking (Overlap-based)
-                  - Sentence-Aware Chunking (using nltk or spaCy)
+                  - Sentence-Aware Chunking (using nltk or spaCy)  (Done)
                   - Semantic Chunking ( using spaCy or transformers ):
                         - Split based on semantic units like topics or meaning shifts (harder, more accurate).
             Which one should you use ?